-3.1.4 Distinguishing between research and non-research activities research purpose to be used for any other purpose without the data subject's prior consent.
+3.1.4 Distinguishing between research and non-research activities

+Researchers must ensure that research purposes are clearly distinguished from nonresearch activities.
+In addition, they must not allow any personal data they collect for a research purpose to be used for any other purpose without the data subject's prior consent.
 This requirement does not prevent researchers from being involved in non-research activities, provided that when collecting personal data for a non-research purpose such purpose is expressly conveyed to the data subjects, is reasonably differentiated from any research activities involving them and consent for the use of the data for the non-research purpose is obtained prior to data collection.